puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_firewall.markdown

 ## Write the `my_firewall` Module

 Some modules can be large, complex, and require a significant amount of trial and error.
-This module, however, will be a very simple module to write: it contains just three classes.
+This module, however, will be a very simple module to write.
+It contains just three classes.

 > ### A Quick Note about Module Directories
 >
->The first thing to know is that, by default, the modules you use to manage nodes are located in `/etc/puppetlabs/puppet/environments/production/modules`---this includes modules installed by Puppet, those that you download from the Forge, and those that you write yourself.
+>By default, the modules you use to manage nodes are located in `/etc/puppetlabs/puppet/environments/production/modules`.
+This includes modules installed by Puppet, those that you download from the Forge, and those that you write yourself.
 >
->**Note**: Puppet also installs modules in `/opt/puppet/share/puppet/modules`, but don’t modify anything in this directory or add modules of your own to it.
+> **Note**: Puppet also checks the path `/opt/puppet/share/puppet/modules` for modules, but don’t modify anything in this directory or add modules of your own to it.
 >
 >There are plenty of resources about modules and the creation of modules that you can reference.
 Check out [Modules and Manifests](./puppet_modules_manifests.html), the [Beginner's Guide to Modules](/guides/module_guides/bgtm.html), and the [Puppet Forge](https://forge.puppetlabs.com/).

 Modules are directory trees.
 For this task, you'll create the following files:

- - `my_firewall` (the module name)
+ - `my_firewall/` (the module name)
    - `manifests/`
      - `pre.pp`
      - `post.pp`

 **To write the `my_firewall` module**:

-1. From the command line on the Puppet master, navigate to the modules directory (`cd /etc/puppetlabs/code/environments/production/modules`).
+1. From the command line on the Puppet master, navigate to the modules directory:  `cd /etc/puppetlabs/code/environments/production/modules`.

 2. Run `mkdir -p my_fw/manifests` to create the new module directory and its manifests directory.